Cuming County Notice of Right to Assert a Lien Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Cuming County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Cuming County that you need to transfer you would only need to order our forms once for all of your properties in Cuming County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Cuming County you only need to order once.

 Construction liens are governed under the Nebraska Construction Lien Act, found at Sections 52-125 to 52-159 of the Nebraska Revised Statutes.